Oscar Werner Tiegs

 Oscar Werner Tiegs FRS FAA (12 March 1897 – 5 November 1956) was an Australian zoologist whose career spanned the first half of the 20th century.

 His contribution to the division of the phylum arthropoda into two parts, one including insects, myriapods, and velvet worms, and the other including trilobites, crustaceans, and arachnids, is considered to be an important contribution to zoology.
-He was acknowledged as having a remarkable ability for apt and beautiful drawings, and as being an excellent microscopist, as having a great capacity for meticulous accuracy, persistent work, and shrewd elicitation of relationships from massive detail.
+He was known for his ability to illustrate animals to great detail and obsession with microscopic observation of invertebrates.
 He is considered one of Australia's great zoologists and as having a permanent place in the history of zoology.

 He was a Doctor of Science (University of Adelaide), a Fellow of the Royal Society, and a founding Fellow of the Australian Academy of Science.

 Early life and education

 Oscar Tiegs' father, Prussian born Otto Theodor Carl Tiegs, and mother, Helene Caroline Ottilie, née Meyer, from Hanover, migrated to Australia from Germany.
 The Royal Society states that Otto Tiegs had careers in both pharmacy and engineering, and had a high regard for learning, while others state that he was a merchant.
 In particular, in 1920 under oath, Otto Tiegs described himself as a merchant.

 Oscar Tiegs was born at Kangaroo Point, a suburb of Brisbane.
 He had four younger sisters, two of whom died as infants.

 As a child, he was fascinated by insects and put together a collection of about one thousand named beetles, which was eventually taken in by the Queensland Museum.
 He described himself as a timid but industrious boy with an absorbing interest in insects, and acknowledged the support of the Queensland Government entomologist, Henry Tyson.

 He attended Brisbane State School until the age of 14, and Brisbane Grammar School from 1911 to 1915.
 He was awarded a scholarship to attend university.